 - Prepare for the worst-case scenario.
 July 4th is a great annual reminder to be prepared in case your pet escapes or gets lost.
 If your pet is not wearing a collar with an ID tag, now is the best time to get one.
-You’ll also want to double check that your pet’s microchip registry is connected to the correct name and your current phone number and address.
-If your pet is chipped but not registered, you can register for free here.
-On that page, created especially for pet owners, you can find resources on what steps to take in case your pet is lost, check local shelters and create a poster for your lost pet.
+You’ll also want to double check that your pet is microchipped and that the chip is registered with updated contact information.

 - Avoid the crowds.
 Avoid bringing your pooch to super crowded events, parades, and other gatherings with a lot of commotion or people.
 A combination of heat, loud noises, packed spaces and scorching blacktop can not only be stressful, but harmful to your pet’s health.
 Better to leave them at home in a cool spot with lots of water.
 It’s especially wise to avoid bringing your pets to firework events, as they could panic and try to run.

 - Work them out.
 Be sure to give your pets lots of exercise during the day, so they’ll be a little worn out before the scary noises start at night.
 A nice long run or play session during the daytime will help with your pet’s overall stress and anxiety levels.
 Some pets may sleep right through the night time celebrations!